Feather

 Although feathers cover most of the bird's body, they arise only from certain well-defined tracts on the skin.
 They aid in flight, thermal insulation, and waterproofing.
 In addition, coloration helps in communication and protection.
-Plumology (or plumage science) is the name for the science that is associated with the study of feathers.
+The study of feathers is called plumology (or plumage science).

-Feathers have a number of utilitarian, cultural, and religious uses.
+People use feathers in many ways that are practical, cultural, and religious.
 Feathers are both soft and excellent at trapping heat; thus, they are sometimes used in high-class bedding, especially pillows, blankets, and mattresses.
 They are also used as filling for winter clothing and outdoor bedding, such as quilted coats and sleeping bags.
 Goose and eider down have great loft, the ability to expand from a compressed, stored state to trap large amounts of compartmentalized, insulating air.
 Feathers of large birds (most often geese) have been and are used to make quill pens.
 Historically, the hunting of birds for decorative and ornamental feathers has endangered some species and helped to contribute to the extinction of others.
 Today, feathers used in fashion and in military headdresses and clothes are obtained as a waste product of poultry farming, including chickens, geese, turkeys, pheasants, and ostriches.
 These feathers are dyed and manipulated to enhance their appearance, as poultry feathers are naturally often dull in appearance compared to the feathers of wild birds.

 Etymology

-Feather derives from the Old English "feþer", which is of Germanic origin; related to Dutch "veer" and German "Feder", from an Indo-European root shared by Sanskrit's "patra" meaning ‘wing’, Latin's "penna" meaning ‘feather’, and Greek's "pteron", "pterux" meaning ‘wing’.
+Feather derives from the Old English "feþer", which is of Germanic origin; related to Dutch "veer" and German "Feder", from an Indo-European root shared by Sanskrit's "patra" meaning 'wing', Latin's "penna" meaning 'feather', and Greek's "pteron", "pterux" meaning 'wing'.

-Because of feathers being an integral part of quills, which were early pens used for writing, the word pen itself is derived from the Latin penna, meaning feather.
+Quills, which were early pens used for writing, were made from feathers.
+The word pen itself is derived from the Latin penna, meaning feather.
 The French word plume can mean feather, quill, or pen.